marmbrus/gongshow/README.md

 * Turns red for the last 30 seconds.
 * Resets by pressing the "." (often the 'blank' button on presentations remotes).

 To use: Load up the google doc presentation with everyones slides in it.
-Open the javascript console and past in the contents of the js file.
+Open the javascript console and paste in the contents of the js file.

 Known Issues (this is definitely a hack... there are many):
 * Only tested with Chrome and GoogleDocs as of 9/24/2013.